-Findings from this survey are compared with findings from the 2005, 2006, and 2007 EBRI/Commonwealth Fund Consumerism in Health Care Survey, and the 2008 EBRI/MGA Consumer Engagement in Health Care Survey.
+Findings from this survey are compared with findings from the 2005, 2006, and 2007 EBRI/Commonwealth Fund Consumerism in Health Care Surveys, and the 2008 and 2009 EBRI/MGA Consumer Engagement in Health Care Surveys.
 Past reports used "Comprehensive" as the descriptive label for what is now labeled more "Traditional" health plans.
 A label change was appropriate given that these plans are not as comprehensive as they were in the past and may no longer fit that label.
-Prior research has shown that cost sharing has been increasing across the board in the form of higher deductibles and co-payments, and there has been a return to coinsurance.
-The compared to the
+Prior research has shown that cost sharing has been increasing across the board in the form of higher deductibles and co-payments, and there has been a return to coinsurance.7